UMD-CS-STICs/389Kspring18/projects/p4-pokemon-api/README.md

 1. A website that allows to you visually explore Pokemon
 2. An API that will allow you to query different Pokemon.

-A demo of this project can be found at: [Demo](https://pokemon-api-389k.herokuapp.com/)

 ## Objectives

 This project will give you practice with using Express.js, and how to use it to create both a website and API.
 You will also practice JSON parsing.